 American conductor, Andrew Neer, was born in Tucker, Georgia and currently resides in Grosse Pointe, Michigan with his wife, Mary Lynn.
 He is quickly becoming known for his dynamic and expressive conducting style.
 His focus has been to educate and expand appreciation of music.
 He believes that at the heart of everything, music is the soul of America.

-In 2008, Mr. Neer began coursework for a Master of Music (MM) in Composition/Theory.
-While in his MM, he had the pleasure of working under the compositional instruction of Dr. James Hartway.
+As a composer, he had the pleasure of working under the instruction of Dr. James Hartway (Master of Music, MM).
 In his work with Dr. Hartway, he refined his technique and built upon his “American” sound mixing atonality, serialism, and tonal music.
-While writing his thesis work for orchestra, Remember Us, he rekindled his passion for conducting and began pursuit of a second MM in Conducting.
-In his degrees, he studied with musicologist Dr. Eldonna May and Schenkerian Theorist Karl Braunschweig.
-He prepared choruses for Mozart’s Requiem and Handel’s Messiah.
-He also conducted the opera productions, including Mikado by Gilbert & Sullivan.
+While writing his thesis work for orchestra, Remember Us, he kindled a passion for conducting and immediately began pursuit of a second MM in Conducting.
+In his studies, he worked with musicologist Dr. Eldonna May and Schenkerian Theorist Karl Braunschweig.
+As part of his work at Wayne State, he conducted the opera productions, including The Mikado by Gilbert & Sullivan.

 In early 2016, he embarked on an international conducting career, appearing with orchestras in Romania and Bulgaria.
-He has studied privately with orchestral conductor and mentor Kenneth Kiesler, choral conducting with Dr. Norah Duncan IV, and Douglas Bianchi (winds).
+He is honored to study privately with orchestral conductor and mentor Kenneth Kiesler.
+In addition, Mr. Neer studied choral conducting with Dr. Norah Duncan IV, and Douglas Bianchi (winds).
 He has been a clinician to schools and professional organizations in metropolitan Detroit.